riqiue/pccc-markdown/solution/README.md

 ### Step 2:  Analyze the Wireshark traffic for communications to the target (10.3.3.97):

 Initially, we saw two IP addresses communicating with the target (10.5.5.5 and 10.1.1.200).
 The traffic between the target and 10.1.1.200 is interesting because it's persistently communicating over UDP on port 11111.
 This represents a packet flood and is unusual behavior on a network.
-Selecting a packet between these IP addresses identifies the coordinates we see on the website in the Hex window.wire
+Selecting a packet between these IP addresses identifies the coordinates we see on the website in the Hex window.

 ![Image 3: PCAP file opened in Wireshark revealing the coordinates message](./img/wireshark.png "Image 3: PCAP file opened in Wireshark revealing the coordinates message")